El Capitan: Free climbing

-In 2016, Pete Whittaker became the first person to make an all-free rope solo ascent–which means on every pitch one free climbs to an anchor, abseils to retrieve gear, and then jumars up again to the high point–of El Capitan's Freerider in one day.
+In 2016, Pete Whittaker became the first person to make an all-free rope solo ascent—which means on every pitch one free climbs to an anchor, abseils to retrieve gear, and then jumars up again to the high point–of El Capitan's Freerider in one day.
 He left the ground at 3:02 pm on November 11 and finished at 11:08 am on November 12; a total of 20 hours and 6 minutes.

 Free solo

 Free solo climbing is a form of rock climbing where the climbers do not use any ropes, harnesses, or other protective equipment.
-This forces the climbers to only rely on their own individual preparation, strength, and skill.
+This forces the climbers to rely on only their own individual preparation, strength, and skill.

-On June 3, 2017, Alex Honnold completed the first free solo climb of El Capitan.
+On June 3, 2017, Alex Honnold completed the first and only free solo climb of El Capitan.
 He ascended the Freerider line in 3 hours and 56 minutes, beginning at 5:32 am and reaching the peak at 9:28 am.
 The climb was filmed for the 2018 documentary Free Solo.